 - Since 2016 there are three retired electric generating units that are estimated to qualify local jurisdictions for aid under the proposal: Clay Boswell in Itasca County, Fox Lake in Martin County, and Granite Falls in Chippewa County. - Five local jurisdictions would begin receiving aid in FY 2025 with a combined \$2.12 million cost to the state general fund.
-This amount would decrease five percent annually for the next 20 years. - Two additional plants are expected to have units retire in 2023: Hoot Lake in Otter Tail County and a unit at the Sherburne County plant. - Four additional local jurisdictions would begin receiving aid in FY 2026, increasing state general fund costs by an additional \$3.0 million to a total of \$5.02 million.
-Three of these four jurisdictions would no longer qualify for aid beginning in FY 2027 due to current tax

-- capacity exceeding the 90% threshold for aid elimination, which would reduce the total combined aid to \$2.93 million. - It is assumed that local jurisdictions receiving the new aid would reduce property tax levies by a portion of the aid increase.
+Four of these jurisdictions would no longer qualify for aid beginning in FY 2026 due to current tax capacity exceeding the 90% threshold for aid elimination. - Two additional plants are expected to have units retire in 2023: Hoot Lake in Otter Tail County and a unit at the Sherburne County plant. - Four additional local jurisdictions would begin receiving aid in FY 2026, increasing state general fund costs by an additional \$3.0 million to a total of \$3.43 million.
+Three of these four jurisdictions would no longer qualify for aid beginning in FY 2027 due to current tax capacity exceeding the 90% threshold for aid elimination, which would reduce the total combined aid to \$1.42 million. - It is assumed that local jurisdictions receiving the new aid would reduce property tax levies by a portion of the aid increase.
 Lower levies would reduce property taxes on all property. - Lower property taxes would result in lower homeowner property tax refunds, reducing costs to the state general fund beginning in FY 2025. - Lower property taxes would result in lower income tax deductions, increasing revenues to the state general fund beginning in FY 2025. - In the future, additional electric generating units are expected to be retired and qualify for aid under the proposal.
-The aid increases from these retirements are outside the current forecast window.
+The aid increases from these retirements are outside the current forecast window. - Repealing the current Utility Valuation Transition Aid would result in a savings to the state general fund beginning in FY 2025.